 Note that in 1.8.7 days, there was used also different, more generic approach to remove duplicated load paths.
 However I don't think it is better solution.

-#5 Updated by Vit Ondruch almost 2 years ago
+#5 Updated by Vit Ondruch about 2 years ago

 One issue preventing this from work fixed in RubyGems .
 I am not aware of any other after rebuild of more then 400 of packages in Fedora against Ruby 2.0.

 Actually, some builds depends on this field in ruby.pc , but they would fail the same if I would go with "ruby-version='foo'", which is allowed version string (I hope you are not goint to disable it, since I mentioned it here :)